ubisoft/mixer/docs/collaborate/lan.rst

 On a LAN
 ========

+.. _lan:

 This section describes how to use Mixer on a LAN.

- check the "keep open" checkbox so the room will remain open even if it has no users.

 .. _host-a-server: